 In order to achieve our goals, we will continue to rely on our proven diversification strategy, optimising opportunities and risks by investing in both the established markets of Austria and Germany and growth markets such as Romania and Bulgaria.
-We intend to maintain the portfolio's diversification by country (for details, see our property portfolio on pages 104-107) while focusing on European Union capitals.
+We intend to maintain the portfolio's diversification by country while focusing on European Union capitals.
 This will give us the balanced portfolio that will allow us to use the advantages of the various regions and property cycles for the benefit of our investors.
 The German residential property market, for example, is currently enjoying an upswing, which is reflected in gains on property disposals above their estimated values.
-In Berlin, we disposed of rental apartment buildings at a price of over EUR 2,000/m for the first time.
+In Berlin, we disposed of rental apartment buildings at a price of over EUR 2,000/m2 for the first time.
 Over the coming years, we are planning to dispose of approximately 5% of our portfolio each year at a profit.